Anas-JH/Health-Tracker/README.md

 ## Project Overview

-St Mary's Health Hub is a front-end web application developed as a part of the CPS4006 Web Design and Development module.
+St Mary's Health Hub is a front-end web application.
 The application aims to provide users with an intuitive platform to access health information, track personal wellness metrics, and utilize various health-related tools.
 It is built using React, Vite, and React Bootstrap, integrating several third-party APIs for dynamic content and employing `localStorage` for client-side data persistence.

 ## Features Implemented